Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-log.md

 The administrator deletes the old records from the page as well, and that action uses a fixed window of seven days with a nonce check
 [VERIFY: src/Packetery/Module/Log/Page.php#NONCE_DELETE_OLD].
-The diagnostic file of the plugin has its own limit: the module keeps the newest records that fit into a size limit and an age limit, and it drops a record that is larger than the limit by itself [VERIFY: src/Packetery/Module/Log/LogSizeLimiter.php#isFileFreshEnough].
+The diagnostic file of the plugin has its own limit: the module keeps the newest records that fit into a size limit and an age limit [VERIFY: src/Packetery/Module/Log/LogSizeLimiter.php#getLimitedFilePartAsString], and it drops a record that is older than the limit or larger than the limit by itself [VERIFY: src/Packetery/Module/Log/LogSizeLimiter.php#flushCurrentRecord].
 The state of that cut lives in a small object [VERIFY: src/Packetery/Module/Log/LogSizeLimiterState.php#LogSizeLimiterState].

 ## packetery-module-log: dependencies